-This is a Class A drug, which means it's illegal to have for yourself, give away or sell.
+This is a Class B drug, which means it’s illegal to have for yourself, give away or sell.

-Supplying someone else, even your friends, can get you life in prison, an unlimited fine or both.
+Supplying someone else, even your friends, can get you up to 14 years in prison, an unlimited fine or both.

 Like drink-driving, driving when high is dangerous and illegal.
 If you’re caught driving under the influence, you may receive a heavy fine, driving ban, or prison sentence.